hwdsl2/docker-ipsec-vpn-server/README.md

 ## Update Docker image

-To update your Docker image and container:
+To update your Docker image and container, follow these steps:

 ```
 docker pull hwdsl2/ipsec-vpn-server